pandorocks/charming/docs/controllers_and_templates.md

 | `render "literal text"` | Renders a literal string. |
 | `render view_object` | Renders a class-based view or component object. |

-Assigns passed to `render` become methods in the view:
+Assigns passed to `render` become methods in the view.
+In `home: home`, the left `home` is the assign name and the right `home` calls the controller method:

 ```ruby
 render :show, home: home, palette: command_palette